Matthew asked whether Lockheed Martin has a role in the 2016 Census.

 Given the significance of the issue:

 - the prosecutions: so even though StatsCan testified that “Lockheed Martin is out”, and the reason for the non-compliance was Lockheed Martin, they prosecuted regardless.
 Bad enough their arrogance – – Audrey Tobias was 89-years-old and Janet Churnin was 79 years old.
 Eve Stegenga is a self-employed yoga instructor who could ill afford the time and lost revenue required for research, preparation, numerous court appearances, and a pile of stress.
-The bureaucrats in StatsCan and the Federal Dept of Justice blithely and with impunity, no expense to them. made stupid decisions.
+(Years later the decision still puzzles me.
+It is as though insiders in StatsCan and the Justice Dept, in a position where they had to select people for prosecution, deliberately chose people who had the potention to ultimately embarrass StatsCan, drawing more attention to what was going on.
+Or maybe they simply underestimated the power of women, even elderly ones.)

 IF a decision had been made to end Lockheed Martin’s participation at StatsCan, surely it was StatsCan’s duty to report that to the Canadian public.